V-Shukla/Sequence/src/Sequence/README.md

 Feature 6 : Add multiple players - up to 10
-Feature14 : Make the code independent of number of players Feature20 : Need to handle multiple Deck
+Feature14 : Make the code independent of number of players Feature20 : Need to handle multiple Deck for distribution

 Feature11 : Integrate with Server Client